 - Work with your EIM-OC intern for the whole semester, or for a couple of weeks.
 It’s up to you.
 You and your intern will determine the best schedule to meet your goals.

-Campus Recreation, KPE Department, and Cutler Health Center are partnering to bring this new and exciting health program to University of Maine.
+Campus Recreation, KPE Department, and Cutler Health Center collaborate to bring you this program.

 The Value of Physical Activity